-Taking into account all of the information presented throughout and having regard to current and potential future needs within the time-frame of this PNA, and the benefit of sufficient choice, there is no identified need for any new provider of pharmaceutical services, beyond the extant grant, to be located in this locality to meet the needs for necessary pharmaceutical services in the locality.
-Any new provider that is very close in distance to existing providers, offering no core hours on weekday evenings, nor any substantial provision at weekends would not offer improvement or better access to pharmaceutical services now or in response to likely future needs.
-Core hours on a Sunday would have improved the offer made available via the extant grant.
+Taking into account all of the information presented throughout and having regard to current and potential future needs within the time-frame of this PNA, and the benefit of sufficient choice, there is no identified need for any new provider of pharmaceutical services to be located in this locality to meet the needs for necessary pharmaceutical services in the locality.
+Any new provider that might be located within three miles of existing providers, offering no core hours on weekday evenings, nor any substantial provision at weekends such as is available at the 100 -hour pharmacies in the central town area would not at any time be considered to be necessary, nor offering improvement or better access to pharmaceutical services now or in response to likely future needs.